 How Does This Affect Me?

-If you store ECU data externally with a service provider who utilizes a non-ECU IT infrastructure with resources that are not maintained, owned or managed by ECU—like the example services above—you must remove that data from this service and store it in ECU-maintained network storage.
+If you store ECU data externally with a service provider who utilizes a non-ECU IT infrastructure with resources that are not maintained, owned or managed by ECU—like the example services above—you must remove that data from this service and store it in ECU-maintained network storage or ECU Exchange.

 What ECU Storage is Available?